realalien/rubyplayground/README.md

 ### Data Collecting, Processing

 * communities_trackers/   ( ... )
-	* collect_places_by_city_sublocality_category.rb
+	* misc./comm_from_ddmap_collector.rb
-	DEF: test run script for 'hackingLBS/ddmap_resources.rb', generating a map of neighbourhood name to address
+	DEF: test run script for 'hackingLBS/ddmap_resources.rb', generating a dictionary of neighbourhood name to address
 	STATUS: OK
 	IDEA: 2014.7.8.
 Use data skills to visualize (on map) and draw some useful conclusions! e.g. the most likely neighbourhood is going to be demolished. e.g. prosperity study.